-It seems the adventure of taking a road trip has become sterile and less engaging as we have become more proficient travelers.
-We’ve gone from staying in motels with exterior doors and drive up parking spaces to hotels with closed corridors and parking lots where you walk to your vehicle (at least it gives you an opportunity to get a breath of fresh air and relief from the sealed lodging facility you are staying in).
+It seems the adventure of taking a road trip in the United States has become a more sterile and less engaging experience as we have become more proficient travelers over the past half-century.
+We’ve gone from staying in motels with exterior doors and drive up parking spaces to hotels with closed corridors and valet parking or, at the very least, parking lots where you walk longer distances to reach your vehicle (I suppose it gives you an opportunity to get some fresh air and relief from the sealed window room you are likely staying in).

 If you would like to receive notified when I post something on Backroadtraveler.net, I hope you will consider subscribing via the form in the sidebar or follow me on my @backrdtraveler Twitter feed.